nadeld/nadeld.github.io/README.md

 ## Prerequisites

-- You need to have a GitHub account.
-If you don't have one, [sign up here](https://github.com/join) - it takes one minute.
-This is where your website will live - if you sign up with username `johnsmith` then your website will be `http://johnsmith.github.io`.
+- In order to begin the website creation process it is mandatory to create a GitHub account.
+In order to create an account you can click on this link. [sign up here](https://github.com/join).
+If you choose to name your website with the username `nadeld` then your website will be `http://johnsmith.github.io`.
 - It would be helpful to understand what Markdown is and how to write it.
 Markdown is just a way to take a piece of text and format it to look a little nicer.
 For example, this whole instruction set that you're reading is written in markdown - it's just text with some words being bold/larger/italicized/etc. I recommend taking 5 minutes to learn markdown [with this amazingly easy yet useful tutorial](http://markdowntutorial.com/).

-## Build your website in 3 steps
+## Three simple ways to create a website

 Getting started is *literally* as easy as 1-2-3 :smile:
 Scroll down to see the steps involved, but here is a 40-second video just as a reference as you work through the steps.